project-chip/connectedhomeip/docs/guides/matter-repl.md

 ```
   --controller-nodeid INTEGER     NodeId of the controller.
   --device-nodeid INTEGER         NodeId of the device.
+  -a, --address TEXT              Skip commissionee discovery, commission the
+                                  device with the IP directly.

-  -t, --timeout INTEGER           The program will return with timeout after specified seconds.
+  -t, --timeout INTEGER           The program will return with timeout after
+                                  specified seconds.

   --discriminator INTEGER         Discriminator of the device.
   --setup-pin INTEGER             Setup pincode of the device.
   --enable-test TEXT              The tests to be executed.
+By default, all
+                                  tests will be executed, use this option to
+                                  run a specific set of tests.
+Use --print-
+                                  test-list for a list of appliable tests.

-  --disable-test TEXT             The tests to be excluded.
+  --disable-test TEXT             The tests to be excluded from the set of
+                                  enabled tests.
+Use --print-test-list for a
+                                  list of appliable tests.

   --log-level [ERROR|WARN|INFO|DEBUG]
                                   The log level of the test.
   --log-format TEXT               Override logging format
+  --print-test-list               Print a list of test cases and test sets
+                                  that can be toggled via --enable-test and
+                                  --disable-test, then exit

   --help                          Show this message and exit.
 ```